Fellowship Eligibility and Requirements

 - Summer Program & Course with Entrepreneurship and Empowerment in South Africa is still open.

-- All other summer project proposals are due April 30, 2021
+- All other summer project proposals are due April 30, 2022, but are accepted on a rolling basis.

 Partial or Full scholarship will be considered for students who apply by their respective program deadline.
 Special consideration during the application process will be given to: